tartabit/compact-binary-client-zencross/protocol.md

 - Endianness: All multi-byte integers and float32 are big-endian.
 - Floats: GNSS latitude/longitude are IEEE-754 float32 (binary32) big-endian.
 - Strings: ASCII only; not null-terminated; prefixed with length byte when VarString is used.
-- IMEI: Always 15 ASCII bytes in the header.
+- IMEI: Encoded as 8-byte packed BCD in the header.
 - Command 2-byte field: For single-char commands, second byte is 0x00.
 For “P+”, it is ASCII 'P' and '+'.
 - Timeouts and retries: The sample waits 30 seconds for Ack; implementers may choose retry strategies.
 - Record counts: Ensure record_count × record_size does not exceed your maximum packet size for your transport.
 UDP MTU considerations apply.